pwman3/pwman3/README.md

         store it completely away from your computer on a separate USB key.
      3. Use a HARD to crack password to encrypt your database!
    - If you care, report bugs, and send patches.
+   - I would realy like you to use PWMAN3, so I could get feedback and more ideas, especially, if you know something about security (which is probably more than I know at the moment.
+   - Be patient, I am working on PWMAN on my free time, and for fun, so don't expect PWMAN3 to do to more than storing your passwords.

 ## Installing